 One of the contractor's responsibilities is to ensure proper communication of all facts throughout the construction phases of the project between all parties involved.
-The construction documents (i.e., architectural plans, structural plans, specifications and structural notes) are the primary method of communication.
+The construction documents (i.e., plans, building design model, specifications, and structural notes) are the primary method of communication.
 It is the building designer's responsibility to properly define the scope of work.
-When the contractor releases plans or specifications for construction, the CFS component manufacturer and installer rely on the fact that these are the owner's requirements for the project.
+When the contractor releases plans, the building design model or specifications for construction, the CFS component manufacturer and installer rely on the fact that these are the owner's requirements for the project.